maiamcc/stbam/source/about.markdown

 footer: false
 sidebar: false
 ---
 St. Bam was formed in June 2018 as an excuse to sing with friends while all of our regular choirs were off for the summer.
-We are an ensemble of young singers and musicians of varying degrees of (a)vocationality--with some masters students, some music teachers, some computer programmers, and some dust-gathering music degrees--united by our love of a cappella choral music.
+We are an ensemble of young singers and musicians of varying degrees of (a)vocationality--including masters students, music teachers, computer programmers, and more--united by our love of a cappella choral music.
 The group is named for the patron saint of sopranos, tenors, basses, altos, and mezzos (in that order).

 ### St. Bam is:
 <div id ="personnel">